Obese 2

 My dad wasn't a drinker, so alcohol had no special hold on me.

-My dad was the 3rd of 10 kids, he quit school after 8th grade to help feed his siblings.
+My dad was the 3rd of 10 kids.
+He quit school after 8th grade to help feed his siblings.

 Food was always a source of pleasure in our family.